libuv/libuv/docs/src/process.rst

     Initializes the process handle and starts the process.
 If the process is successfully spawned, this function will return 0.
 Otherwise, the negative error code corresponding to the reason it couldn't spawn is returned.
-Note that either way you must eventually call :c:func:`uv_close` to close the handle again.
+Note that either way-success or failure--you must eventually call :c:func:`uv_close` to close the handle again before freeing the memory of the handle, unlike other the other init functions in libuv.

     Possible reasons for failing to spawn would include (but not be limited to) the file to execute not existing, not having permissions to use the setuid or setgid specified, or not having enough memory to allocate for the new process.

-    Whether the call succeeds or fails, you must call :c:func:`uv_close` before freeing the memory of handle (unlike other init function in libuv).

     .. warning::
         On unix, if the process has not yet exited when you call `uv_close`,